Steven-Ou/yt-link/README.md

 </tr>
 </table>

-Installation and Usage
+<h4> Installation and Usage</h4> <br>
-To get started, simply download the correct version for your operating system from the latest release.
+To get started, simply download the correct version for your operating system from the latest release. <br>
+<h4>Notes:</h4> <br>
-Notes: If there's alot of songs inside a playlist, it would take a while, make sure to do ctrl + shift+ i (for mac it would be command + option + i) to see the log, so you won't panic!
+ If there's alot of songs inside a playlist, it would take a while, make sure to do ctrl + shift+ i (for mac it would be command + option + i) to see the log, so you won't panic!

 <table width="100%">
 <tr>